michalmichalskii/michalmichalskii/README.md

 - 👋 Hi, I’m @michalmichalskii
-- 👀 I’m interested in base proggraming, f1, sports, video games
+- 👀 I’m interested in base proggraming, f1, sports, chess
-- 🌱 I’m currently learning c#, SQL
+- 🌱 I’m currently learning C#, SQL
 - 💞️ I’m looking to collaborate on base c# projects
-- 📫 How to reach me : gmail: michmichal2002@gmail.com, DM?
+- 📫 How to reach me : gmail: michmichal2002@gmail.com

 <!---
 michalmichalskii/michalmichalskii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.